giugiu999/Microsoft_Fabric_Hackthon/README.md

    Use the web interface to input your data and find out your personalized study plan!

-Now you can explore the application to see the personalized study plans generated based on your input.
+Here's a demo video for the application [Click here to watch the demo video](https://youtu.be/K6gqKyZpGsI) Now you can explore the application to see the personalized study plans generated based on your input.